tblautenberg/Pod-Kicker/README.md

 # Pod Kicker

 Pod Kicker is a lightweight Go-based web server designed to automatically restart Kubernetes deployments when a new container image is pushed to Docker Hub.
+Working and tested in Kubernetes 1.32.3, and with Ubuntu server 24.04.2 LTS

+Still a work in progress, but feel free to add PR if you help out!

 # Overview